Ritikasewa/safe_voting/README.md

 ## Tech stack

 Solidity + Foundry for the contract, tested with 5 passing tests (vote counting, blocking double votes, blocking non-registered voters, blocking non-admins from creating proposals, blocking votes on closed proposals).
 Deployed and verified on Sepolia.
-Frontend is Next.js + Tailwind, using ethers.js to talk to the contract — reads go through a public Alchemy RPC endpoint (no wallet needed), writes go through MetaMask.
+Frontend is Next.js + Tailwind, using ethers.js to talk to the contract ,reads go through a public Alchemy RPC endpoint (no wallet needed), writes go through MetaMask.

 ## An honest limitation — gas fees per vote

 This is worth being upfront about: **every vote costs gas**, because voting changes data stored on the blockchain, and any state change requires a real transaction.
 On Sepolia this is free (fake test ETH), but on a mainnet deployment, every single voter would need to already hold crypto and pay a small fee just to cast a vote.
 For a real election with hundreds of voters who don't all have crypto wallets, that's a genuine adoption barrier, not a minor detail.

-There are known ways around this — gasless "meta-transactions" where voters sign a message for free and a relayer (paid by the organization, not the voter) submits the actual transaction, or deploying to a cheaper Layer 2 network instead of Ethereum mainnet directly.
+There are known ways around this  gasless "meta-transactions" where voters sign a message for free and a relayer (paid by the organization, not the voter) submits the actual transaction, or deploying to a cheaper Layer 2 network instead of Ethereum mainnet directly.
 I didn't build either of those here, mostly because it would have doubled the scope of this project, but it's the first thing I'd tackle if I took this further.

 ## Other things worth knowing